 With such an open format for podcast types, nearly any type of business can implement this continuity style to their existing business.
 The possibilities are nearly endless and comprise of sports, investigative journalism, science, philosophy, information, etc. in a funny or informative or intense storytelling format.
-Downloadable content of this type have general similarities like that it needs to be understandable when only listening and it must have episodes that are released on a repetitive timeframe.
+Downloadable content of this type has general similarities like that it needs to be understood when only listening and it must have episodes that are released on a repetitive timeframe.

-Benefits of Audio Podcasts:
+Benefits of audio podcasts:

 - Most times, podcasts can be downloaded to a mobile device and can be listened to at any time.